-- Accepting the fact that preemption has long proven the adage of preparation and avoidance being far more valuable than response and remorse.
+- Accepting the fact that preemption has long proven the adage of preparation and avoidance is far more valuable than response and remorse.

-- A succession of seemingly insignificant troubles eventually loom as harbingers of something calamitous.
+- A succession of innocuous troubles eventually loom as harbingers of something calamitous.

 Why?
-Because they cut through the fog, quickly eliminating minutiae while moving aggressively toward sound decisions
+Because they cut through the fog, quickly eliminating minutiae.
+Our specialists move aggressively toward sound decisions.

-Independence advances development.
+Independence advances plan development.
 Autonomous specialists aren’t burdened by internal influences.
-The patron is assisted at peak capabilities under these conditions.

 Do VAs always prevent, dissuade, or provide for maximum protection against whatever might impede operations?
-Do VAs always ensure sound reputations, avert violence/terrorism, and guarantee immunity to complaints, threats, discord, or to whether or not communications cause controversies?
+Do VAs always ensure sound reputations, avert violence/terrorism, and guarantee immunity to complaints, threats, discord?